gitlabhq/gitlabhq/.gitlab/merge_request_templates/Documentation.md

 1. [ ] Review by assigned maintainer, who can always request/require the above reviews.
 Maintainer's review can occur before or after a technical writer review.
 2. [ ] Ensure a release milestone of the format XX.Y is set.
 If the freeze for that release has begun, add the label `pick into <XX.Y>` unless this change is not required for the release.
 In that case, simply change the milestone.
 3. [ ] If EE and CE MRs exist, merge the EE MR first, then the CE MR.
-4. [ ] After merging, if there has not been a technical writer review, create an issue for one with labels ~docs-review and ~Documentation, a link to this MR, and assign it to the technical writer for the [DevOps stage](https://about.gitlab.com/handbook/product/categories/#devops-stages).
+4. [ ] After merging, if there has not been a technical writer review, [create an issue for one using the Doc Review template](https://gitlab.com/gitlab-org/gitlab-ce/issues/new?issue[title]=Validate%20new%20concept&issuable_template=Research%20proposal).

 /label ~Documentation